 Do not contact the complainant.
 You should talk with someone who can serve as a support person or as an advisor to you.
-You will be asked, but not required, to meet with the Civil Rights/Title IX coordinator.
-You do not need to provide any specific information to the coordinator.
-However, the coordinator will provide you with important information about options for support and about the process.
+You will be asked, but not required, to meet with the Office for Civil Rights.
+You do not need to provide any specific information.
+However, the Office for Civil Rights will provide you with important information about options for support and about the process.
 You may also wish to talk to a confidential resource.

 How do I preserve evidence?

-Complainants and respondents should save all evidence of the event(s), including text messages, social media communication, emails, notes/letters, photographs, etc. If you experienced a sexual assault, you may go to Knox Community Hospital for a rape kit/forensic exam.
+Complainants and respondents should save all evidence of the event(s), including text messages, social media communication, emails, notes/letters, photographs, etc.

+If you experienced a sexual assault, you may go to Knox Community Hospital for a rape kit/forensic exam.
 Do not shower, use the restroom, or brush your teeth.
 Do not wash your clothes.

 Will a complainant be sanctioned for using illegal drugs or alcohol?

 No, not unless there is damage which is unrelated to the misconduct.
 The College does not want any circumstances (e.g., drug or alcohol use) to inhibit reporting.

 Might the use of drugs or alcohol affect the outcome of a complaint?

 Drug or alcohol use does not diminish the respondent's responsibility.
 However, it may be considered in determining whether the complainant was able to give consent.

 What if I'm not certain about what happened?

 You do not have to be certain about what happened to make a report.
-Contact a counselor or the Civil Rights/Title IX coordinator.
+Contact a counselor or the Office for Civil Rights.

 What if I'm afraid of retaliation if I report?

 Retaliation is prohibited.
-Let the Civil Rights/Title IX coordinator know about your concerns.
-Report any possible retaliation to the Civil/Rights Title IX coordinator, or in an emergency contact Campus Safety.
+Let the Office for Civil Rights know about your concerns.
+Report any possible retaliation to the Office for Civil Rights, or in an emergency contact Campus Safety.

 More questions?

-Samantha Hughes

-Civil Rights/Title IX Coordinator

-- E hughess@kenyon.edu

-- P 740-427-5820

-- A Stephens Hall, 106 College Park Street
+See the full Civil Rights Policy at kenyon.edu/civil-rights-policy

 Kevin Peterson

-Civil Rights/Title IX Deputy Coordinator
+Director of the Office for Civil Rights and Title IX Coordinator

 - peterson2@kenyon.edu

-- P 740-427-5245
+- 740-427-5245

 - A Stephens Hall, 106 College Park Street

+Katie Sherman

+Civil Rights and Title IX Deputy Coordinator

+- sherman2@kenyon.edu

+- P 740-427-5820

+- A Stephens Hall, 106 College Park Street

 Kenyon College is committed to fostering a non-discriminatory campus environment in which community members can learn and work.
 Kenyon College prohibits discrimination in its educational programs and activities, which includes, but is not limited to housing, admission, and employment on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, ethnicity, disability, age, religion, medical condition, genetic information, veteran status, marital status, familial status, parenting, pregnancy, or any other characteristic protected by state, local, or federal law.

-Inquiries regarding Kenyon's non-discrimination policies should be directed to the Civil Rights/ Title IX Coordinator at 740-427-5820, hughess@kenyon.edu, or Kenyon College, Stephens Hall, 106 College Park Street, Gambier, OH 43022.
+Inquiries regarding Kenyon's non-discrimination policies should be directed to the Director of the Office for Civil Rights and Title IX Coordinator at 740-427-5245, peterson2@kenyon.edu, or Kenyon College, Stephens Hall, 106 College Park Street, Gambier, OH 43022.

-Published in July 2024 by the Office for Civil Rights and the Office of Communications.
+Published in July 2025 by the Office for Civil Rights and the Office of Communications.